Medically reviewed by Dr. C.H. Weaver M.D. 3/2019

-Stage IIE-IV follicular NHL is an advanced disease in which the cancer has invaded lymph node regions near the diaphragm (the breathing muscle separating the abdomen from the chest) and may have spread to organs outside the lymph system.
-The majority of patients diagnosed with follicular lymphoma have grade III-IV disease.
+Stage IIE-IV follicular NHL is defined as cancer that has invaded lymph node regions near the diaphragm (the breathing muscle separating the abdomen from the chest) or may have spread to organs outside the lymph system.

-A wide range of treatment options does exist for advanced follicular lymphomas; however, these options make planning treatment confusing.
+A wide range of treatment options exist for advanced follicular lymphomas and these options can make planning treatment confusing.
 Each treatment option is associated with unique side effects.
 When choosing a treatment, it may be most appropriate for older patients—who typically have more health concerns—to select the therapy with the least side effects.
 Younger patients may be able to tolerate more aggressive treatments, which offer a greater chance for long-term, cancer-free survival.

 Types of Follicular Lymphoma